Sweet Potato, Pork, and Chili Crisp Dumplings

 4 large red bell peppers (for red pepper paste, see below)

-1 1/2 tablespoons olive oil (for red pepper paste, see below)
+1 1/2 tbsp olive oil (for red pepper paste, see below)

 3/4 cup boiling water